MicrosoftDocs/SupportArticles-docs/support/sql/admin/crashes-run-oracle-linked-server-query.md

 - You create a linked server for an Oracle database.
 - You run a linked server query using the OraOLEDB provider (OLEDB Provider for Oracle).

 In this scenario, the SQL Server service crashes, and no results are returned for the query.
-Additionally, you may encounter the following issues:
+Additionally, you may notice the following issues:

 - You receive the following error message in the Windows system event log:

   > The SQL Server (MSSQLSERVER) service terminated unexpectedly.
 It has done this 1 time(s).

-- A minidump file of the SQL Server process is generated with heap corruption, and you receive an exception message that resembles the following:
+- A minidump file of the SQL Server process is generated with heap corruption and you receive an exception message that resembles the following:

   > In minidump.mdmp the assembly instruction at ntdll!RtlReportCriticalFailure+62 in C:\Windows\System32\ntdll.dll from Microsoft Corporation has caused an unknown exception (0xc0000374) on thread 235
   OR sometimes alternatively in errorlog can be seen another exception:
   SqlDumpExceptionHandler: Process 74 generated fatal exception c0000005 EXCEPTION_ACCESS_VIOLATION.
 SQL Server is terminating this process.

 - The stack of the minidump file contains third-party modules inside the *Sqlserver.exe* process.
-For example, the minidump file contains the following information in Oracle modules:
+For example, the minidump file contains the following information in the Oracle modules:

     ```console
     OraOLEDButl11